United States Air Force Academy: Intercollegiate athletics

 The academy's intercollegiate program has 17 men's and 10 women's NCAA sanctioned teams, nicknamed the Falcons.
 Men's teams compete in football, baseball, basketball, ice hockey, cross-country, fencing, golf, gymnastics, indoor and outdoor track, lacrosse, soccer, swimming and diving, tennis, water polo and wrestling.
 In 1991 the wrestling team won the WAC championship, which was the first ever by any USAFA sports team.
 Women's teams include basketball, cross-country, fencing, gymnastics, indoor and outdoor track, swimming and diving, soccer, tennis and volleyball.
 The academy fields a coeducational team in rifle.
 In addition, the academy also sponsors two non-NCAA programs: cheerleading and boxing.
 The academy also has several club sports, such as rugby, that compete at an intercollegiate level outside of the NCAA.

 The men's and women's programs compete in NCAA's Division I, with the football team competing in Division I FBS.
-Most teams are in the Mountain West Conference; however, the wrestling team competes in the Big 12 Conference, the men's gymnastics and coeducational fencing teams compete in the Mountain Pacific Sports Federation; the men's soccer team competes in the Western Athletic Conference; the men's hockey team competes in Atlantic Hockey America, the water polo team competes in the West Coast Conference, the coeducational rifle team competes in the Patriot Rifle Conference, and the men's lacrosse team competes in the Atlantic Sun Conference.
+Most teams are in the Mountain West Conference; however, the wrestling team competes in the Big 12 Conference, the men's gymnastics and coeducational fencing teams compete in the Mountain Pacific Sports Federation; the men's soccer team competed in the Western Athletic Conference through the 2025 fall season but joined the newly formed Mountain West conference for the 2026 season; the men's hockey team competes in Atlantic Hockey America, the water polo team competes in the West Coast Conference, the coeducational rifle team competes in the Patriot Rifle Conference, and the men's lacrosse team competes in the Atlantic Sun Conference.
 The men's boxing team competes in the National Collegiate Boxing Association.
 For a number of years, only the men's teams competed in Division I. Women's teams competed in Division II and were once members of the Continental Divide Conference, then the Colorado Athletic Conference.
 With new NCAA legislation, beginning in 1996, women's teams started competing in Division I.